 Ninebark Shrub Care

 Established ninebark shrubs are drought tolerant and can thrive with only occasional watering and limited fertilization in spring with a balanced fertilizer as part of ninebark shrub care.
 Pruning for shape and thinning inner branches will likely be all that is necessary to keep growing ninebark shrubs healthy and attractive.
-If you prefer, renewal pruning to a foot above the ground can be included in ninebark shrub care during dormancy every few years, but you'll miss the excellent winter interest of the ninebark's peeling bark.
+If you prefer, renewal pruning to a foot (31 cm.) above the ground can be included in ninebark shrub care during dormancy every few years, but you'll miss the excellent winter interest of the ninebark's peeling bark.
 Some cultivars of the shrub are smaller and more compact.
 ‘Seward Summer Wine' reaches only 5 feet (1.5 m.) and displays reddish purple foliage with whitish pink flowers in spring.
 ‘Little Devil' reaches just 3 to 4 feet (1 m.) around in height, with deep burgundy foliage to accent the pink blooms.